The Aleister Crowley wiki last edited by Eirikr on 06/15/14 08:13AM

 After marriage and honeymooning in Egypt with his wife, she began to receive visions and hear voices from whom she claimed was the Egyptian god Horus.
 Under her instruction, Crowley then began to write down alleged dictations from a higher spirit.
 These writings became The Book of the Law, the cornerstone of Crowley's mystical and occult career and the founding of his order of Thelema.

-Crowley's Thelema emphasized the freedom of the self, and of expression and sexuality, as punctuated by its mantra, "Do What Thou Wilt."
+Crowley's Thelema emphasized the freedom of the self, and of expression and sexuality, as punctuated by its mantra, "Do as thou wilt."
 Decades after Crowley's death, this mantra would resonate in the ears of the 1960's freethinkers.